DFE-Digital/teaching-vacancies-design-history/app/posts/2024-03-01-allowing-hiring-staff-to-list-support-roles-on-the-service.md

 Previously, hiring staff could only list teaching and teaching support roles on the service.

-To help hiring staff recruit for all roles in schools, we are expanding the service to allow schools to advertise all roles in a school.
+To help hiring staff recruit for all roles in schools we are expanding the service to allow schools to advertise all roles in a school.
 Research was carried out to understand other roles in schools and how they could be categorised.
 We are introducing 3 categories for the types of roles hiring staff can now list.
 These are:

 - Teaching
 - Teaching support
 - Non-teaching support

+We have [created our first mission patch](/mission-patches/) dedicated to the release of all school roles.

 ## Job role categories